-It’s important to make sure that you have good ventilation when applying the oil, and that you clean up any spills or drips immediately.
+It’s essential to ensure that you have good ventilation when applying the oil and that you immediately clean up any spills or drips.

-In addition, tung oil can be difficult to remove once it’s been applied, so be sure that you’re happy with the results before you commit to using it.
+In addition, tung oil can be difficult to remove once it’s been applied, so be sure you’re happy with the results before you commit to using it.
 You can do this by testing the oil on a small piece of wood before applying it to the required surface that needs the coating.

 A few other issues I have faced while applying tung oil to my garden boxes also included:

 - Slow penetration

 - Long processing time

 - Pure oil is expensive and difficult to store

 Garden boxes add a touch of style to your yard and make it easy for you to organize and plant.
 But before planting, you need to treat the wood for your garden boxes.

 Treating it with food-safe tung oil is a great option if you’re looking for an easy way to protect your garden box.
 Not only is it non-toxic and safe to use around food plants, but it also seals in moisture and helps extend the life of the wood.